MA in Journalism

 Joint Journalism and Law Programs

-The School of Journalism and the School of Law have created joint programs that provide an opportunity to earn a MA in Journalism and either a JD or a LLM from Law.
-Students in the joint programs complete one of the journalism models and the course requirements for the law degree with a block of courses that are used for both degrees.
+The School of Journalism and the School of Law have created a joint program that provides an opportunity to earn a MA in Journalism and a JD in Law.
+Students in the joint program complete one of the journalism models and the course requirements for the law degree with a block of courses that are used for both degrees.

 Dual-degree option with Masters of Public Health